cranjesh/images-test/TheSoldiersLegacyThorough.md

 "I understand loyalty, Mr. Hanger.
 But to whom is it truly owed?
 To a man who exploited your hardship?
 Or to Edward, who trusted you?
 To Katherine, who now stands to lose everything?"

-I produced the small brass key Lady Blackwood had entrusted to me.
+Holmes produced the small brass key Lady Blackwood had entrusted to me.
 "Edward's records could bring justice.
 Or they could disappear forever, leaving his killer free."

 His bearing crumbled.
 "Edward was a good man.
 He didn't deserve—" He swallowed hard.
 "Hawthorne said no one would be hurt.
 Just documents to be... examined."

-"Hawthorne knew it was still here," Hanger muttered.
-"I told him I took care of it, but he never really believed me.
-He’s been waiting.
-Watching.
-If he got the key or found another way to open it, he'd have it by now."
-Holmes’s expression darkened.
-"And why wait?"

 Hanger hesitated.
 "Because he doesn't just want the chest gone—he wants what’s inside.
 Whatever Edward found... it’s not just about him, is it?"

-Holmes nodded grimly.
-"No, Mr. Hanger.
-It isn’t."

-"The priest hole behind the east wing’s library," I said softly.
-"That’s where Hawthorne had you hide it."

-But Hanger hesitated.
-His fingers clenched at his sides.
-"No... it isn’t there anymore."

-Holmes’s expression didn’t shift, but the room felt colder.
-"Explain."

-"I moved it," Hanger admitted, his voice hoarse.
+"Mr. Hanger," he said, his voice cold, "I assume you have an explanation for why the chest is no longer where you hid it?"

+Hanger’s hands stilled.
+Slowly, he set the buckle aside.
+"I don’t know what you mean."

+Holmes’s gaze never wavered.
+"The priest hole.
+It’s empty."

+The color drained slightly from Hanger’s face.

+Watson folded his arms.
+"You were the last one to touch it, Hanger.
+Where is it now?"

+Hanger exhaled sharply, running a hand over his face.
+"I...
+I had to move it."

+Holmes stepped forward, his voice cutting through the room like steel.
+"Why?"

+Hanger swallowed hard.
 "Hawthorne’s men were watching me too closely.
-If they found it first, he would have burned the documents.
-I...
-I thought I was doing the right thing."
+If they got to it first, they’d have destroyed everything inside."
+His voice wavered slightly.
+"I thought I was doing the right thing."

+Holmes studied him for a long moment.
 "Then where is it now?"
-I asked, feeling my pulse quicken.

-"The west wing."
-Hanger swallowed hard.
+Hanger hesitated before answering.
+"The west wing," he finally admitted.
 "In the old wine cellar beneath the servant’s quarters."

-I said, "Then we have no time to waste.
-We move now—retrieve the chest and send Hawthorne a telegram.
-Tell him the chest is secure, but that I'm investigating.
-He’ll come straight to us."
+Holmes exhaled slowly, his mind already forming the next move.
+"A bold decision, Mr. Hanger.
+And a dangerous one."

+Watson shot Holmes a questioning glance.
+"What now?"

+Holmes turned toward the door.
+"Now, we bait Hawthorne into making his move."

 ## Chapter 11: The Final Assembly